Calcium Chloride and RH Testing Revisited

 According to a cost comparison between CaCl testing and RH testing costs, it was true that RH testing materials were higher in the cost of initial test supplies by about four times.
 However, it also demonstrated that in labor costs, CaCl testing costs forty-five times as much as RH testing with the Rapid RH®.
 For a contractor with a budget in mind, that’s a significant difference.

 It is worth considering, too, that with CaCl testing, if the seal is jarred at all, or the domes do not seal down, the test is invalid and must be reinstalled.
 Repeat readings require new test kits each time.
-Weighing and calculating the desiccant also means that the MVER results take time to calculate for each test spot on the site.
+Weighing and calculating the desiccant also means that the MVER results take a certain amount of time to calculate for each test spot on the site.

 It’s not just in real estate that the maxim “location, location, location” is relevant.
 The location at which each test method is placed really represents the key difference between CaCl and RH testing.